PE and Sport Premium

 We aim for this funding to have a sustainable impact on the quality of provision at Ladycross Infant School, as well as a sustainable increase in the number of pupils accessing extended sports provision both at school and outside of school.
 This will be achieved through good quality professional development for teaching staff, investment in high quality apparatus to enable effective learning across all areas of the PE curriculum, the development of a core stability programme through our early years setting and also forging stringer links with clubs in the local community.

-For the PE and sport premium spending and impact, click on the following links:
+For further PE and sport premium spending and impact, click on the following links:

 Every child in our school receives 2 hours of physical education each week, and a minimum of 30 minutes structured physical activity daily, in addition to any physical afterschool clubs they attend.
 The PDF below details how we ensure every child achieves a minimum of 30 minutes per day structured activity.